maksimilianito/mootivator/README.md

 - 🧪 Testing truths
 - 📚 And many more!

-All the prases have been generated using ChatGPT 5, around 100 per category, 4200 in total.
+All the prases have been generated using `claude-sonnet-4-5`, around 100 per category, 4939 in total.

+The prompt workflow included generating first, then rating, and keeping the best ones.
+Instructions of what makes a good humor has also been added to the context.

 ## License